 Take a closer look at our resident orcas

 What is a resident orca?
 Resident orcas are fish eaters – consuming up to 400 pounds of fish per day!
 Here in the Pacific Northwest, the resident orcas are salmon specialists, with about 80% of their diet being Chinook salmon.
-Chinook is believed to be favored for its high fat and calorie content.
+Chinook is believed to be favored for its high fat and caloric content.
 Resident orcas may also eat bottom fish and other salmon species.

 Following the salmon